 Nonmetallic materials such as glass, wood, and porcelain, except as required for architectural painting or colour coding.

-Prefinished electrical and architectural items such as motor control centers, switchboards, switchgear, panelboards, transformers, disconnect switches (if prefinished in OSHA yellow [Consultant to amend to Ontario equivalent]), acoustical tile, cabinets, elevators, building louvers, and wall panels; colour coding of equipment is required.
+Prefinished electrical and architectural items such as motor control centers, switchboards, switchgear, panelboards, transformers, disconnect switches (if prefinished in OSHA yellow), acoustical tile, cabinets, elevators, building louvers, and wall panels; colour coding of equipment is required.

-[Non-submerged electrical conduits attached to unpainted concrete surfaces.]
+Non-submerged electrical conduits attached to unpainted concrete surfaces.

 Cathodic protection anodes.

-[Items specified to be galvanized after fabrication, unless specified elsewhere or subject to immersion.]
+Items specified to be galvanized after fabrication, unless specified elsewhere or subject to immersion.

 Insulated piping and insulated piping with jacket will require prime coat only, except as required for architectural painting or colour coding.